whooie/qlisp/README.md

 # QLisp (temp)

-A small toy lisp I wrote, heavily following [this guide][risp], whose source code is currently also present, but will be removed.
+A small toy lisp I wrote heavily following [this guide][risp], whose source code is currently also present but will be removed.

 Planned for eventual integration with my [quantum computing project][quacs].